 TCCFUI membership is open to any municipality engaged in the regulation, administration, or franchising of utility or rights-of-way users.

 Municipal dues are set by the TCCFUI Board each year, when the annual budget is prepared.
-Dues are currently set at 4 cents per capita of the city’s total population.
+First-time dues for new members currently are set at five cents per capita of the city’s total population.

 In some cases — depending on the amount of dues required, and the specific language of individual city charters — cities may need to adopt resolutions to authorize dues payments.